muratk3n/thirdwave/en/tweets/2020/week17a.md

 ---

-From Bild to Xi PinPing.
+From *Bild* to Xi PingPing.
+Bad news for CH bcz DE-CH rels are usually ok. *Bild* is one of the largest newspapers in Europe.
+Seifert is its chief ed.

 [Link](https://m.bild.de/politik/international/bild-international/bild-chief-editor-responds-to-the-chinese-president-70098436,view=amp.bildMobile.html)